Fifty buildings destroyed by Northern California wildfire

 "There is a good chance that number (of destroyed buildings) will go up, because they haven't been able to get into the whole area affected by the fire," Mike Witesman, a spokesman for the California Department of Forestry and Fire Protection, said.

-More than 2,000 fire personnel successfully fought strong winds all day Tuesday to save the neighboring small town of Shingletown from burning, Lauderdale said.
+More than 2,000 fire personnel successfully fought strong winds all day Tuesday to save the neighbouring small town of Shingletown from burning, Lauderdale said.

 However, more than 200 residences remain threatened by the blaze burning over steep and rugged rural terrain.